At the End of the Land

 Description

-Orth Pedn an Wlas or At the End of the Land aims to make the unique heritage of the Penwith Landscape more accessible through improving existing access paths.
-We aim to positively manage a number of trails that link archaeological sites across the landscape throughout West Penwith, and to provide suitable access to both well-known and lesser-known historic sites and locations.
+Orth Pedn an Wlas or At the End of the Land aimed to make the unique heritage of the Penwith Landscape more accessible through improving existing access paths.
+This included a number of trails that link archaeological sites across the landscape throughout West Penwith, and to provide suitable access to both well-known and lesser-known historic sites and locations.

-The project will work with parish councils, landowners, farmers and other stakeholders to resolve access issues and improve the condition and extent of footpaths, bridleways, and paths on open access land.
-It will support and train volunteers in the maintenance and management access paths, supported by the use of local contractors where necessary.
+The project worked with parish councils, landowners, farmers and other stakeholders to resolve access issues and improve the condition and extent of footpaths, bridleways, and paths on open access land; and supported and trained volunteers in the maintenance and management access paths, with the assistance of local contractors where necessary..

-This project will also develop resources that will encourage the use and appreciation of the trails in conjunction with some of our other projects.
-More sustainable modes of transport will also be encouraged as a means of accessing the landscape, through walking, cycling, riding, and public transport.
+This project will also developed resources encouraging the use and appreciation of our the trails in conjunction with some of our other projects; notably with our Ancient Penwith project and PLEN interactive platform.

-At the End of the Land is being delivered Matt Watts, our Access Officer, working closely with Parish Councils, Cornwall Council and other stakeholders, and with the help of Richie Smith, our Practical Tasks Officer.
-If you would like to get in touch with Matt please email matt.watts@cornwallwildlifetrust.org.uk
+At the End of the Land was delivered by our Access Officer, working closely with Parish Councils, Cornwall Council and other stakeholders, and with the help of our Practical Tasks Officer.

-To learn more about our trails and where they explore in Penwith, visit our Trails and Ancient Sites page
+To learn more about our trails and where they explore in Penwith, visit our Trail Guides page

 You can also see some of our trails on our interactive map